rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

 can import it for use with Cloud Servers.

-1. Create an `import` task in the target region by using the Cloud Images AAA.
+1. Create an `import` task in the target region by using the Cloud Images API.
 Use the following code as an example:

         OS_AUTH_TOKEN="<your auth token>"
         OS_IMAGE_URL="<cloud images baseurl in target region>"